Bacterial Larvicides

 occurring at thickly vegetated wetlands does not disperse very far from

 developmental sites.
-Consequently, there
+Consequently, one

-is a greatly reduced potential for a resistant population to exchange genes
+would surmise that there is a greatly reduced potential for a resistant

-with a nearby population that is susceptible to B. sphaericus.
-We are
+population to exchange genes with a nearby population that is susceptible to L. sphaericus.
+Surprisingly, collaborative work done with

-collaborating with Dr. Andrew Bohonak and his laboratory at
+Dr. Andrew Bohonak and Justin Hoesterey

 Our collaborative